MOHAMEDHALBES/rtfm/developer-apps-publishing/journey.md

 ![Supporting document attachment form](/img_7.png)

-**Your trade name information will be submitted to verification by the Platform support team.**
+**Your trade name information will be submitted to verification by the Platform support team.
+Usually it takes less than a day.**

 > Without legal entity verification your apps won't be listed in store, but you can test them and prepare everything for the release.